Self-Protecting Digital Content: Forensic marking

-Code inserted into content can add information to the output that specifically identifies the player, and in a large-scale distribution of the content, can be used to trace the player.
+Code can be inserted into content (digital watermarking) to add information to the output that specifically identifies the player, and in a large-scale distribution of the content, can be used to trace the player (traitor tracing).
 This may include the fingerprint of a specific player.

 Weaknesses

 If an entire class of players is compromised, it is infeasible to revoke the ability to use the content on the entire class because many customers may have purchased players in the class.
 A fingerprint may be used to try to work around this limitation, but an attacker with access to multiple sources of video may "scrub" the fingerprint, removing the fingerprint entirely or rendering it useless at the very least.

 Because dynamic execution requires a virtual environment, it may be possible to recreate an execution environment on a general purpose computer that feeds the executing code whatever an attacker wants the code to see in terms of digital fingerprints and memory footprints.
 This allows players running on general purpose computers to emulate any specific model of player, potentially by simply downloading firmware updates for the players being emulated.
 Once the emulated execution environment has decrypted the content, it can then be stored in decrypted form.

 Because the content encryption scheme (such as BD+) is separate from the transport encryption scheme (such as HDCP), digital content is transferred inside the player between circuits in unencrypted form.
-It is possible to extract digital data directly from circuit traces inside a licensed and legal player before that content has been re-encrypted for transport across the wire, allowing a modified player to be used as a decryption device for protected content.
+It is possible to extract digital data directly from circuit traces inside a licensed player before that content has been re-encrypted for transport across the wire, allowing a modified player to be used as a decryption device for protected content.
 Only one such device must exist for the content to be widely distributed over digital networks such as the Internet.